- College of Education Student Services

-Our student success programs assist students in achieving academic success, acclimating to the academic culture of the campus and engaging in resources to reach their personal, academic and professional goals.
-Through the employment of one-to-one student contact, program development, collaboration with college and university resources and continual assessment of retention data, we focus on improving the retention and graduation rates of our students.
-Explore to learn more about how we can help you succeed.
+Our Student Success Programs assist students in achieving academically, acclimating to the culture of the campus and engaging in resources to reach their personal, academic and professional goals.
+Through student connections, program development and collaboration with college and university resources, we focus on improving the experiences of our students by utilizing a student-centered approach to personal, professional and academic success.

 If you feel they you are struggling academically we invite you to participate in academic coaching sessions to overcome challenges to success.
 Personalized one on one academic coaching, that covers topics such as the development of time management skills, study strategies and test taking skills will be utilized to promote your success.

 A Peer Academic Coach (PAC) can help you with the following: study tips, study habits, navigating platforms, adjusting to online learning, time management, avoiding procrastination, organization, goal-setting, preparing for advising or instructor meetings and connecting with NIU student resources.

 Difficulty with any of these areas can lead to stress and make it more difficult to achieve your goals so take the following steps to support your success.

 - Participate in weekly Student Support sessions via Blackboard:

 - Read the weekly Tuesday Tips email for helpful suggestions and reminders.